Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ttl-configuration.md

 Amplitude Data's Time-to-Live (TTL) feature lets you have control over how long event data lives in your Amplitude instance.
 You set the retention period for event data in Amplitude at the Amplitude organization level.
 When TTL is enabled, a job runs daily to make sure that Amplitude retains your event data according to your organization's TTL policy.

-!!!note "How Amplitude calculates retention period"

-    Amplitude uses the date the event data reaches the Amplitude server when determining the retention period for event data and therefore any backfill or migration of event data may affect the retention period for that event data.

 ## Considerations

-!!!warning "Irreversible data loss"
+!!!warning "Read carefully: TTL causes irreversible data loss"

     After TTL is enabled, data outside of the retention period is deleted.
 Read these considerations before you get started with TTL.

 - The retention period can't be set for a subset of event data or a single project.
 The retention period is set at the **Amplitude Organization** level and impacts *all* event data.
 Using the TTL feature doesn't impact user data that you have sent to Amplitude.
+- Amplitude uses the date the event data reaches the Amplitude server when determining the retention period.
+Therefore, any backfill or migration of event data may affect the retention period for that event data.
 - When you enabled TTL and set a retention period, Amplitude deletes all event data sent to Amplitude prior to your retention period.
 - You can configure the retention period by number of months.
 Amplitude's default month is 30 days.
 For example, if you set your organization’s retention period to 4 months, all event data for the last 120 days is retained.
 - Enabling TTL affects your existing Amplitude reports.
 After TTL is set up, charts that query data outside the retention period that you have set are zeroed out.
 They appear as if the data for that period never existed within Amplitude.